gormanm/mmtests/README.md

 An example of the HTML reporting is available [here](https://htmlpreview.github.io/?https://github.com/gormanm/mmtests/blob/docs/docs/example_html_report/index.html).
-This comes from two simple run of the default `config` (i.e., of the [STREAM](https://www.cs.virginia.edu/stream/) benchmark) when the system was idle (`TEST_RUN`) and busy with something else (`TEST_RUN_BUSY`).
+This comes from two simple runs of the default `config` (i.e., of the [STREAM](https://www.cs.virginia.edu/stream/) benchmark) when the system was idle (`TEST_RUN`) and busy with something else (`TEST_RUN_BUSY`).

 ### Reporting with `compare-mmtestsl.pl`

 It is possible to obtain a report using a different tool.
-It is the script that `compare-kernels.sh` calls internally and it located at `bin/compare-mmtests.pl`.
+It is the script that `compare-kernels.sh` calls internally and it is located at `bin/compare-mmtests.pl`.

 The output is the same table(s) produced by `compare-kernels.sh`.